idea-iitd/GCOMB/MaxCoverEmbed_64_POWER_LAW/README.txt

 ni_2 belongs to left side of bi-partite graph G_bp.

+Consider two nodes 'ni' and 'nj' in G.

-There is an edge between node ni_1 and nj_2 in G_bp if there is an edge between ni_1 and nj_2 in G.
+There is an edge between node ni_1 and nj_2 in G_bp if there is an edge between node 'ni' and 'nj' in G.